 CDC Report Says Teen Traffic Deaths Down Dramatically

-Posted on behalf of The Bell Law Firm, PLLC on Oct 22, 2010 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Oct 22, 2010 in Car Accidents

 Just in time for the end of the National Highway Traffic Safety Administration's National Teen Driver Safety Week, a new report shows that the number of fatal car accident s involving teenaged drivers declined significantly from 2004 to 2008.
 During 2008 in West Virginia, there were 9 fatal crashes for every 100,000 drivers aged 16 or 17 -- down from 13 crashes in 2004 and a high of 15 in 2006.

 The study was conducted by the Centers for Disease Control and Prevention using data from the Fatality Analysis Reporting System.
 While National Teen Driver Safety Week targets drivers up through the age of 21, the CDC's data was limited to drivers aged 16 or 17.
 Still, the limit provided plenty of data: In the five years studied, there were 9,600 accidents and more than 11,000 deaths.

 Nationally, the number of fatal teen accidents dropped 33 percent from 2004 to 2008.
 Wyoming topped the list, with a five-year annualized rate of 60 traffic deaths per 100,000 drivers.
 New York and New Jersey had the lowest rates, logging about 10 per 100,000.
 West Virginia's five-year rate was 27 deaths.

 While the CDC credits factors like safer cars and safer roads with the decrease, others believe the decline is the result of stricter laws that limit driving privileges for teens.
 Over the past 15 years, states like New York and New Jersey have enacted laws that remove teens -- especially younger teens -- from the riskiest situations.